-2- Objectives and background of policy or practice change Use this section to describe the Use this section to describe the policy or practice change What is the purpose, expecte What is the purpose, expected outcomes and rationale?
-Include the background information and context What is the proposal?
-A refreshed partnership strategy for SEND and Inclusion across the Leicestershire local area for 2024-27 which replaces the previous SEND and Inclusion strategy 2020-23.
+2- Objectives and background of policy or practice change Use this section to describe t he policy or practice change What is the purpose, expected What is the purpose, expected outcomes and rationale?
+Include the background info Include the background information and context what change and impact is A refreshed partnership strategy for SEND and Inclusion across the Leicestershire local area for 2024-27 which replaces the previous SEND and Inclusion strategy 2020-23.
 The purpose of this strategy is to set out the vision and priorities in Leicestershire for developing support and provision for children and young people aged 0-25 with SEND.

-Our strategy will be delivered through our five overarching SEND principles which have been co-produced by the Leicestershire SEND and Inclusion Partnership following an evaluation of what is working well and current barriers to achieving our vision for children and young people with SEND in Leicestershire. • The child and family are at the heart of what we all do We will have an accurate understanding of the needs and lived experiences of children and young people with SEND Children and young people with SEND are prepared for successful transition throughout their life Leaders across the SEND partnership will work together to plan, deliver and quality assure Leicestershire's offer We will provide timely and effective support to enable children and young people with SEND to thrive and belong in their communities We are committed to making positive change happen.
+Our strategy will be delivered through our five overarching SEND principles which have been co-produced by the Leicestershire SEND and Inclusion Partnership following an evaluation of what is working well and current barriers to achieving our vision for children and young people with SEND in Leicestershire.
+The child and family are at the heart of what we all do We will have an accurate understanding of the needs and lived experiences of children and young people with SEND Children and young people with SEND are prepared for successful transition throughout their life Leaders across the SEND partnership will work together to plan, deliver and quality assure Leicestershire's offer We will provide timely and effective support to enable children and young people with SEND to thrive and belong in their communities We are committed to making positive change happen.
 We know there is history where children and families have felt let down and feel that promises have not been fulfilled.
 We are determined to change this.
 We also know that this will take time, but we will work diligently, co-produce quickly and effectively to make positive change happen.
 This strategy sets out our ambitious vision, aims and priorities to ensure that we effectively identify and meet the needs of the children and young people with Special Educational Needs and/or Disabilities (SEND) age 0 to 25.
 It also demonstrates our commitment to delivering consistently better outcomes for children and young people with SEND.
 We will ensure children with SEND across Leicestershire have access to the right support at the right time enabling them to thrive and succeed.
-What is the rationale for this proposal? community, Local Authority (LA) education and social care support services and settings, including health services across the spectrum of health provision.
-Parents and the voluntary sector have a shared commitment to the strategy and are partners in ensuring that it meets the needs of our children and young people.
+What is the rationale for this proposal?